run-until-caught/Run-Until-Caught-Development/README.md

 - Piggyback Rides

 The last two concepts are all about the "caught" part of "run until caught" development.
-- Costs of being "caught"
+- Cost Accounting (no not that one)
 - How to Respond to being 'caught'

 ## Believable Ignorances